 Our goal is to provide significant benefits to customers seeking to enforce enterprise-wide security policies and automate network change process, which we believe will enable us to maximize the lifetime value of our customers.
 We believe our existing customers serve as a strong source of incremental revenues given our multiple product offerings and the growing complexity of IT and cloud environments and networks.
 Our products provide customers the flexibility to initially deploy one or more of our products in all or parts of their IT and cloud environments, and further expand deployment as they purchase additional products or cover additional parts of their IT and cloud environments.
 We believe our "land and expand" sales strategy capitalizes on this potential.
 We make significant investments in acquiring new customers and expect to achieve a favorable return on investments by maintaining a high level of customer retention, which we define as our maintenance renewal rate.
-We calculate our maintenance renewal rate by taking the total prior period maintenance revenues for customers with contracts that were up for renewal in the trailing 12-month period.
-For each of the years ended December 31, 2017 and 2018, our maintenance and professional services contracts, constitutes a significant part of our revenues, accounting for 65% and 60% of our total revenues from new business in the years ended December 31, 2017 and 2018, respectively.
+We calculate our maintenance renewal rate by taking the total prior period maintenance revenues from customers with contracts that were up for renewal in the trailing 12-month period.
+For each of the years ended December 31, 2017 and 2018, our maintenance renewal rate was over 90%.
+Our new business from existing customers, including new licenses for our products and attached maintenance and professional services contracts, constitutes a significant part of our revenues, accounting for 65% and 60% of our total revenues from new business in the years ended December 31, 2017 and 2018, nespectively, and for 62% and 63% of our total revenues from new business in the nine months ended September 30, 2018 and 2019, respectively.